Honolulu Museum of Art: History

-The Contemporary Museum and Honolulu Academy of Arts Merge
+The Contemporary Museum and Honolulu Academy of Arts merge

 The former Contemporary Museum, Honolulu in Makiki Heights was integrated into the Honolulu Academy of Arts in July 2011.
 The academy's board of trustees voted in December 2011 to change the museum's public name to the Honolulu Museum of Art as of March 2012, retaining its legal name as the Honolulu Academy of Arts.
 The former Contemporary Museum, or Spalding House, became the Honolulu Museum of Art Spalding House, the Art Center at Linekona became the Honolulu Museum of Art School, and The Contemporary Museum at First Hawaiian Center became the Honolulu Museum of Art at First Hawaiian Center.

 Sale of Spalding House

-On July 16, 2019, the museum announced that its board of trustees would be selling Spalding House in an effort to "allow the museum to focus its resources on its main campus at Beretania Street."
+On July 16, 2019, the museum announced that its board of trustees would sell Spalding House in an effort to "allow the museum to focus its resources on its main campus at Beretania Street."

-Interim director and trustee, Mark Burak, stated: "From a fiduciary standpoint, we’ve taken a very long and hard look at this from all angles.
-While the Spalding House property’s beauty and historic significance make it hard to part with, it has also been challenging splitting our attention between two large, resource-intensive art campuses, one limited by several factors that have made it difficult to deliver the kind of quality art exhibitions, programs and services we have desired.”
+Interim director and trustee Mark Burak said: "From a fiduciary standpoint, we've taken a very long and hard look at this from all angles.
+While the Spalding House property's beauty and historic significance make it hard to part with, it has also been challenging splitting our attention between two large, resource-intensive art campuses, one limited by several factors that have made it difficult to deliver the kind of quality art exhibitions, programs and services we have desired."

-Trustee and chairman of the Building and Grounds Committee, Jim Pierce, added: "The committee concluded unanimously that it would be to the long-term benefit of HoMA to prepare Spalding House for sale.
+Trustee and chairman of the Building and Grounds Committee Jim Pierce added: "The committee concluded unanimously that it would be to the long-term benefit of HoMA to prepare Spalding House for sale.
 We are fortunate to have a board and employees who carefully evaluate all options for the future and are continually making changes to ensure that we maintain the solid financial footing necessary to fulfill our mission.
-Making and enabling this decision has been determined to represent good business practice for the long term.” said Jim Pierce, trustee and chairman of the Building and Grounds Committee, in the release.
+Making and enabling this decision has been determined to represent good business practice for the long term."

-Following these comments regarding the fiduciary responsibility of the Board, many community members speculated on well-being of the institution.
-In his editorial, Loss Of Spalding House A Reminder Old Money Alone Won’t Sustain The Arts, Sterling Higa speculated on the financial history of the institution, wide spread urban development across Honolulu, and the arrival of new foreign investment.
+Following these comments regarding the fiduciary responsibility of the Board, many community members speculated about the institution's wellbeing.
+In his editorial Loss Of Spalding House A Reminder Old Money Alone Won't Sustain The Arts, Sterling Higa speculated about the financial history of the institution, widespread urban development across Honolulu, and the arrival of new foreign investment.
 He writes: "Our islands play host to out-of-state wealth.
 Japanese, Canadian and Chinese money pours in.
 Silicon Valley billionaires plant roots.
 Given the context, it seems likely that Spalding House will be sold to a foreign buyer, and the grounds will no longer be accessible to the general public.
 We can pray for salvation, but salvation may not come.
-Better to hope that the new oligarchy is as generous as the old oligarchy, which bequeathed us relics like Spalding House.
+Better to hope that the new oligarchy is as generous as the old oligarchy, which bequeathed us relics like Spalding House."